create3000/sunrize/docs/_posts/documentation/creating-routes-between-fields.md

 ## Removing a Route

-To remove a route, hold down the *Ctrl* key and click the input/output connector rectangle (with triangle).
+To remove a route, hold down the *Ctrl* key and click the input/output connector (containing a triangle).

 ### A Few Terms